Bay Area FIT coaches are ready and here for you to being your training! For any program or season, these coaches will help prepare you for any race!

 Purple Group Co-Head Coach

-along that knowledge.
+My name is Kenneth Brown.
+I’ve been a BAF member for 6 years.
+This will be my second year as a head coach and third year working with the Purple coach group.
+I have learned how to improve my walking times and pace from previous coaches and hope to help others and pass along that knowledge.
 I walk at a quick pace so I can help you get to that pace also if you are looking for that.
-If you are looking to train for a half marathon, 10 K or 5K we are a group to join.
-We are wanting to keep all the walkers/runners engaged throughout the season.
+If you are looking to train for a half marathon, 10 K or 5K we are the group to join.
+We are striving to keep all the walkers/runners engaged throughout the season.

 We have a great group runners, walkers and walkers/runners.
-I would not have participate in races without being part of BAF and the Purple group.
+I would not have participated in races without being part of BAF and the Purple group.
 The Purple group is very social group if you are looking for at also.
-I am looking forward to starting a this year season with our group and the new walkers.
+I am looking forward to starting this year season with our group and the new walkers.

 Marty Yost